What are Virtual Power Plants (VPPs) in Australia?⚡[2025]

 What is a Virtual Power Plant (VPP) in Australia?

-Virtual Power Plant is a decentralised network of properties which individually contribute to generating and storing energy with DER (solar and battery systems) to supplement grid demand and production imbalances.
+Virtual Power Plant (VPP) is a decentralised network of homes and businesses which individually contribute to generating and storing energy.
+Distributed Energy Resources (DER) like solar and battery systems are used to help supplement the grid and balance demand with production.

-Created by Australians, Virtual Power Plants were designed to enable 24/7 access to energy during grid outages or sun unavailability.
+Virtual Power Plants were designed to enable 24/7 access to sustainable energy during grid outages or sun unavailability.

 Tesla Powerwall 2 energy storage